davidgasquez/handbook/Dogs.md

 - If you find your dog isn't listening perfectly to an old cue, one strategy for dealing with that is to change the cue and work on reinforcing the new cue more carefully.
 To transfer a cue, give your _new_ cue then immediately follow it with the old cue and reward when the dog performs the behavior.
 - You can speed up a trick training it with toys.
 Also, you can add tricks in between "drop it" and "get it" to reinforce them.
 - Once the behavior is established, start to reinforce intermittently.
 - For clicker training the main loop is: click, pause, feed.
 Always feed after clicking!
-You can charge the clicker while playing [[Animals#Training Games | training games]].
+You can charge the clicker while playing [[Dogs#Training Games | training games]].

 #### Training Games